-Lesson 1 Identifying Opinions with Signal Words Use signal words to identify an opinion.
+Lesson 1 Identifying Opinions with Signal Words Under revision.

 - Have students identify facts and opinions during read alouds, shared reading, and guided reading by using the pictures and text.